 PMG (the Manager) is licensed under the Financial Markets Conduct Act 2013 to manage Managed Investment Schemes (excluding managed funds), which invest in, or own, real property in New Zealand.

-Currently, returns (also known as cash distributions) are paid into an investor's nominated bank account either monthly or quarterly, depending on the fund.
+Currently, returns (also known as cash distributions) are paid into an investor's nominated bank account monthly with the exception of the PMG Capital Fund.

 There is also the opportunity to reinvest returns into the PMG Reinvestment Plan.

 All projected and forecasted gross cash returns quoted to investors are stated net of ongoing fees and expenses charged to the fund but before taxation.
 Ongoing fees and expenses paid by a fund to PMG will typically include a Property Management Fee payable to PMG (based on the fund's total rental income) and a Fund Management Fee (based on the total value of the property investments under management).
 These fees are directly linked to investors' key drivers of financial returns – helping ensure that investors and PMG’s interests are aligned.
 We invest alongside our clients, sharing both the risks and returns, so our directors and team have skin in the game too.

 For investment-specific information, please see the relevant fund's Product Disclosure Statement or contact our Investor Relationships Team.

 There is no minimum timeframe for investments made with PMG.
 However, PMG (as the manager of the funds) is a long-term value investor.
 This means we identify and invest in commercial property that potentially presents the opportunity to grow value for investors over the long term.
 Therefore, any investment decision is best made with a long-term investment horizon.